PranavSciML/PranavSciML/README.md

 - 💞️ I’m looking to collaborate on topics concerning the interpretability of deep learning models in the realm of physics
 - 📫 How to reach me -> Email: pranavbahl.imperial22@gmail.com

-" An equation means nothing to me unless it expresses a thought of God " -Srinivasa Ramanujan
+" An equation means nothing to me unless it expresses a thought of God " - Srinivasa Ramanujan

 <!---
 PranavSciML/PranavSciML is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.